snowch/hsm-guide/book.md

 Generate three ZMK components using the console command Generate Component (GC).
 Repeat the command three times as shown below:

-TODO: describe the various command options and how to choose which option values to use.

 ```text
 GC                         # User input
 Key length [1,2,3]: 2      # User input